Company name: Uber

 Bear in mind that the contact number is not meant for riders – Instead, it’s meant only for Uber drivers.

-The general line is for any questions or issues you might face while driving, they answer on the spot without any holds or transfers because it’s meant to help drivers settle disputes while driving.
+The general line is for any questions or issues you might face while driving, the Uber Support team tend to answer on the spot without any holds or transfers because it’s meant to help drivers settle disputes while driving which I find really comforting since we’re on the road and would probably have our focus on settling the drive and our customer.

 The emergency line on the other hand, is only meant for accidents whereby Uber will help guide you on what you need to do.